-Interactively transforming the handle region changes the boundary constraints of the optimization.
-Since this also changes the right-hand side of Eq.
-(11.1), this system has to be solved each frame.
-In Chapter 12 we therefore discuss efficient linear system solvers which are particularly suited for this multiple right-hand side problem.
-Also notice that restricting to affine transformation of the handle region (which is usually sufficient) allows to precompute basis functions of the deformation, such that instead of solving the linear system each frame, only these basis functions have to be evaluated [BK04a].
-Also notice that the boundary constraint modeling approach is much more flexible.
-As also shown in [BK04a], different energy functions can be chosen to control the stiffness and bending behavior, which can even be anisotropic.
-Moreover, the continuity at the support's boundary can be controlled per vertex (cf. Fig. 11.4, right).
+Interactively manipulating the handle region \mathcal{H} changes the boundary constraints of the optimization, i.e., the right-hand side of the linear system Eq.
+(11.4).
+As a consequence, this system has to be solved in each frame.
+In Chapter 12 we will discuss efficient linear system solvers that are particularly suited for this multiple right-hand side problem.
+Also notice that restricting to affine transformation of the handle region \mathcal{H} (which is usually sufficient) allows to precompute basis functions of the deformation, such that instead of solving (11.4) in each frame, only the basis functions have to be evaluated [BK04a].